Lifetime value (LTV) shows the revenue generated by a new audience via subscriptions,

 myTracker will check each payment, keep track of subscriptions, and let you exclude fraud and developers’ test transactions from stats.

-- Connect myTracker account to your ironSource account.
+- If you work with ironSource, connect myTracker account to your ironSource account.
 Wait for the ad data to roll in.

 - In the Constructor, select a report period.

 The forecast will be made for the cohort that installed the app during the selected period.

 - Add LTV Prediction metrics to your report.

 LTV can be forecast for periods of 30, 60, 90, or 180 days after app installation.